cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sinks/batch/cube.rst

 BatchCubeSink takes a StructuredRecord in, maps it to a CubeFact, and writes it to the Cube dataset identified by the name property.

-If Cube dataset does not exist, it will be created using properties provided with this sink.
+If the Cube dataset does not exist, it will be created using properties provided with this sink.

 .. rubric:: Use Case

 A BatchCubeSink is used to write data into a Cube from batch-enabled data sources to allow further data analysis.
-E.g. with BatchCubeSink you can periodically upload data from PartitionedFileSet into a Cube to perform complex data queries across multiple dimensions and aggregated measurements.
+For example, you can periodically upload data from a PartitionedFileSet into a Cube to perform complex data queries across multiple dimensions and aggregated measurements.

 .. rubric:: Properties